g-stavridis/blip.github.io/collections/_projects/setups.md

 gallery_limit: 3
 ---

 In SETUPS, we bring in our solo setups in a contrasting, exploratory live set.
 Home-brewed electroacoustic micropercussion, electronics and amplified objects by Yorgos Stenos and diverted percussion instruments, objects and microphones by Yorgos Stavridis.
-Electronic and acoustic, hi-fi and lo-fi, combinations of textures, loops, rhythms, noise, microsounds, serene drones, all as interchangeable sound-blocks in cut-up like structures and immersive, improvisatory time holes.
+Electronic and acoustic, hi-fi and lo-fi, combinations of textures, loops, rhythms, noise, microsounds and serene drones, all as interchangeable sound-blocks in cut-up like structures and improvisatory time holes.

 {% include framework/shortcodes/youtube.html id='B6upitnQ5Q8' %}